casteloig/cuack/README.md

 #### First part

-This part must be **static**, it means that the variable names and indentation cannot be modified, only the values.
+This part must be **static**, that means that the variable names and indentation cannot be modified, only the values.

 | Variables  | Description                                              |
 | ------ | -------------------------------------------------------- |